The Americans with Disabilities Act - Overview

 - Incentives for voluntary compliance, allowing businesses to request technical assistance from the Department of Justice

 - Effective Date of the ADA

 For more information about the ADA, such as updates on ADA amendments or federal government ADA advocacy programs, you can visit ada.gov.

 Get Help With Your ADA Claim

 Has your employer refused to make reasonable accommodations for your disability?
-Or has your access to a building or business been denied?
+Or were you denied access to a building or business?
 The ADA protects persons with disabilities in various settings.
-If you have suffered disability discrimination, then you might have a valid ADA claim.
-Talk to an attorney with experience in discrimination today for help.
+If you have suffered disability discrimination, you might have a valid ADA claim.
+Talk to a civil rights law attorney today for help.